bperez40/Automatic-Power-Box-Tester/README.md

 - R3
 - R4
 - D1
+- Quick connect tab on the holes labeled "spark wire connect"

 After those are assembled, you will also need to place a jumper wire in one location, with the solder joints being circled in this image:\
 ![link](https://github.com/bperez40/Arduino-Power-Box-Tester/blob/main/Util/images/Screenshot%202022-08-04%20151634.png)